-- A1 All works undertaken using this licence shall comply with the requirements set out in the most up to date iteration of the HS2 Ecology Technical Standard for Badger and detailed design developed for the site. - A2 Before works commence on a site the Licensee must ensure that the survey data are of an age that accurately depicts sett status at the time the works are planned. - A3 Work may only be undertaken after a Contractor's Method Statement (see Definitions) for those works has been approved by the Licensee. - A4 Approved Contractor's Method Statements shall be retained by the Licensee and made available to Natural England on request. - A5 The Licensee must regularly submit, at intervals no greater than monthly, the HS2 Ecology Licence Tracker (See Definitions), to include details of forthcoming setts subject to licensable works.
+- A1 All works undertaken using this licence must comply with the requirements set out in the most up to date iteration of the HS2 Ecology Technical Standard for Badger and detailed design developed for the site. - A2 Before works commence on a site the Licensee must ensure that the survey data are of an age that accurately depicts sett status at the time the works are planned. - A3 Work may only be undertaken after a Contractor's Method Statement (see Definitions) for those works has been approved by the Licensee. - A4 Approved Contractor's Method Statements must be retained by the Licensee and made available to any officer of Natural England on demand. - A5 Contractor's Method statements for sett evictions and exclusions causing Increased Risk i and ii (see Definitions), must include reasonable measures to mitigate the risk of a potential increase in confirmed new incidents of bTB in susceptible livestock herds within 2 km of these works.
+Depending on risk, those measures might include: - Provision of information on biosecurity eg HS2 bTB information note, TB Hub, 5-Point Plan, ibTB: